gilesjohn/TSFTest/README.md

     tsftest setup path_to_test_folder

-To run the tests use:
+To run the tests use (consider setting this in your package.json->scripts.test):

     tsftest path_to_test_folder